 A new analysis reveals that top-selling fragrance products—from Britney Spears’ Curious and Hannah Montana Secret Celebrity to Calvin Klein Eternity and Abercrombie & Fitch Fierce —contain a dozen or more secret chemicals not listed on labels, multiple chemicals that can trigger allergic reactions or disrupt hormones, and many substances that have not been assessed for safety by the beauty industry’s self-policing review panels.

 Sorry, more bad news.
 And I learned that second-hand scents are also harmful.
-Some of the chemicals even make their way into fat tissue and breast milk – NOT good for our babies.
+Some of the chemicals even make their way into fat tissue, the umbilical cords of developing fetuses, and breast milk – NOT good for our babies.
 To me the scariest part is companies do not have to divulge all of the ingredients in their perfumes to protect their trade secrets, so consumers cannot find out what exactly they are getting into.

 So, let’s get to the fun part!
 This is the same ratio of essential oils I’ve used in my homemade room deodorizer recipe.
 I just can’t get enough of the scent – I’m crazy about cedarwood and orange these days!
 I’ve also made a blend similar to the one in my homemade bath salts recipe.

 - 100 proof Vodka – please read my note below about this OR water OR a carrier oil (like jojoba (where to buy), olive (where to buy), grapeseed, etc.)

 - Your favorite essential oils (see below for suggestions) (where to buy high quality essential oils)

 - Glass spray bottle (essential oils will eat plastic)

 I got my bottle at my local natural foods store, but Amazon sells lots of adorable, vintage-style perfume bottles (where to buy).